Amit0617/AMIT/README.md

 2. psql &
 3. supabase

-Does scripting using python and sometimes shell to automate things.
+Loves scripting using python and sometimes shell to automate things.
 Have experience with Scraping sites - whether site is html based or dynamically gets rendered with javascript.

-Web3 developer with hardhat.
+Web3 developer with hardhat. zk-Dev with circom

+Developer in day, h4ck3r at night.
+Web Application peneteration tester.

+OpenSource developer when feeling grateful.
+Blockchain developer when feeling neophiliac.
+Frontend developer when feeling creative.
+Backend developer when feeling experienced.
+ML & AI developer when feeling entrepreneurial.

 [![trophy](https://github-profile-trophy.vercel.app/?username=amit0617)](https://github.com/ryo-ma/github-profile-trophy)